-The lastest edition of the National Trust Historic Houses and Collections Annual is all about Knole in Kent and the article on page 35 by Edward Town and Elizabeth Fryman features research into the origins of the Spangled bed that we are currently conserving.
+You can read all about Knole in Kent in this edition of the National Trust Historic Houses and Collections Annual.
+The article on page 35 by Edward Town and Elizabeth Fryman features research into the origins of the Spangled bed that we are currently conserving.

 Spangled bed discoveries Part 1